mscook/CV/CV.rst

 I co-organised the `2015 HealthHack`_ in Brisbane.
 I was also the one of two National facilitators.
 HealthHack is a data hack for medical researchers.
 The goal is to bring to focus the importance of software engineers in medical research fields.
 I have returned as an organiser for the 2016 event.

+I am an `Open Knowledge Australia`_ Ambassador.
+Open Knowledge Australia is like an upside-down umbrella, supporting and empowering the myriad of communities across Australia who believe in open knowledge.

 I am a member of `River City Labs`_. `River City Labs`_ is a co-working community where members come together to promote and develop early stage and start up businesses and engage in entrepreneurial activity.